-In Power BI, 100% Stacked Column Chart will display the metric information in percentages.
-In this article we will show you, How to Create 100% Stacked Column Chart in Power BI with example.
+The Power BI 100% Stacked Column Chart displays the metric information in percentages.
+Let me show you how to Create a 100% Stacked Column Chart with an example.

-How to Create 100% Stacked Column Chart in Power BI
+Create a 100% Stacked Column Chart in Power BI

-In order to create a 100% Stacked Column Chart, first Drag and Drop the Sales Amount from Fields section to Canvas region.
-This will automatically create a Column Chart as we shown in below.
+To create a Power BI 100% Stacked Column Chart, Drag and Drop the Sales Amount from the Fields section to the Canvas region.
+It automatically creates a Column Chart.

-Next, let me add Sales Territory Region Name to Axis section.
+Next, let me add the Sales Territory Region Name to the Axis section.
 This Column Chart shows the Sales Amount by Sales Territory Region Name.

 Click on the 100% Stacked Column Chart under the Visualization section.
-This will automatically convert the Column Chart into 100% Stacked Column Chart
+It automatically converts the Column Chart into a 100% Stacked Column Chart.

-Hover over any portion of a bar will show you the Tool-tip of Sales Territory Region Name, Customer Occupation, and Sales Amount (in percentage)
+Hovering over any portion of a bar shows the Tool-tip of Sales Territory Region Name, Customer Occupation, and Sales Amount (in percentage).

-Create 100% Stacked Column Chart in Power BI – Approach 2
+Create a 100% Stacked Column Chart in Power BI Approach 2

 First, click on the 100% Stacked Column Chart under the Visualization section.
-This will automatically create a 100% Stacked Column Chart with dummy data as shown in the below screenshot.
+It automatically creates a 100% Stacked Column Chart with dummy data, as shown in the below screenshot.

-In order to add data to 100% Staked Column Chart, we have to add required fields:
+To add data to the Power BI 100% Stacked Column Chart, we have to add the required fields:

-- Axis: Please specify the Column that represent the Verical Bars.
+- Axis: Please specify the Column that represents the Vertical Bars.

 - Legend: Specify the Column to divide the Vertical Bars.

-Let me drag the Sales Amount from Fields section to Values field, and Sales Territory Region Name field to the Axis Section.
+Let me drag the Sales Amount from the Fields section to the Values field and the Sales Territory Region Name field to the Axis Section.

-Next, add the English Occupation from DimCustomer table to the Legend section.
-You can do this by dragging Occupation to Legend section, or simply check mark the English Occupation column
+Next, add the English Occupation from the DimCustomer table to the Legend section.
+You can do this by dragging Occupation to the Legend section or simply checkmark the English Occupation column.

-In Power Bi Charts, Data Labels will display the information about each and every individual group of a vertical bar (Sales Territory Region).
-In this case, it will display the Sales Amount (in percentage) of each occupation.
+In Power BI Charts, Data Labels display information about every individual group of a vertical bar (Sales Territory Region).
+In this case, it displays the Sales Amount (in percentage) of each occupation.
 Let me Enable the Data Labels so that you can see the Percentage of each group.

-To enable data labels, please go to the Format tab and toggle Data labels option to On.
-Let me change the Color to White, Font family to DIN, and Text Size to 20
+Please go to the Format tab to enable data labels and toggle the Data labels option to On.
+Let me change the data label’s Color to White, the Font family to DIN, and the Text Size to 20

-Let me do some quick formatting to this 100% Stacked Column Chart
+Let me do some quick formatting to this Power BI 100% Stacked Column Chart

-NOTE: Formatting options for both Stacked Column Chart and 100% Stacked Column Chart are same.
-So, I suggest you to refer Format Stacked Column Chart article to understand the steps involved in formatting the 100% Stacked Column Chart properties.
+NOTE: Formatting options for both Stacked Column Chart and 100% Stacked Column Chart are the same.
+So, I suggest you refer to the Format Stacked Column Chart article to understand the steps involved in formatting the 100% Stacked Column Chart properties.

-This time, we added State Province Name to Axis, and Sales Territory Region to Legend for 100% stacked column chart.
-From the below screenshot you can see, Sales Territory Region is acting as the Bar Color.
-This is because, You can’t group the Sales Territory Region inside a State ( State Name is Inherited from Territory).
+This time, we added the State Province Name to Axis and the Sales Territory Region to Legend for a 100% stacked column chart.
+The screenshot below shows that the Sales Territory Region acts as the Bar Color.
+You can’t group the Sales Territory Region inside a State ( State Name Inherited from Territory).